 London boroughs map

-The administrative boundaries of the 32 boroughs of Greater London and the City of London
+The 32 boroughs of Greater London – plus the City of London

 The present boroughs of London were constituted in 1965.
-Since then there have been many minor boundary changes but nothing radical, unless you count Barnet’s loss of the hamlet of Kitt’s End to the Hertfordshire borough of Hertsmere.
+Since then there have been many minor boundary changes, of which the most significant were the transfer of Farleigh back to Surrey in 1969 and Barnet’s later loss of the hamlet of Kitt’s End to the Hertfordshire borough of Hertsmere.

 Royal boroughs